rafahmnjd/web-traning/README.md

 # web-traning
-this repositor for  web traning course homworks
+this repositor for web traning course homworks editor is Rafah Almounajed